xiaobsh/TextWiz/README.md

 - to delete a specific line for which you give the line number.
 - Adds text on a specific line, pushing down the original content of the line and the content below it.
 - Get the formatted time string by using `TextWiz_GetTime("%F %T")`.
 Please refer to the strftime() function for the available format control strings.
+- Customize a logger to write a journal.

 ## License